 - a) Copies can only be claimed if they have been viewed by a consumer.
 This will be demonstrated by meeting at least the definition of a Publication Active View (a single copy of a publication actively opened by a device for viewing.
-See full definition). - b) Only one view per device per issue can be claimed. - c) There is no requirement to de-duplicate it against other circulation categories. - d) You cannot claim back issues.
+See full definition\). - b) Only one view per device per issue can be claimed. - c) There is no requirement to de-duplicate it against other circulation categories. - d) Back issues up to 12 months old can be claimed against the issue current at the time it is viewed.

-Publication Active View:
+\Publication Active View: